+Ms. Papageorgiou holds a B.A. in Greek Literature with a major in Ancient Greek Literature and Latin from the Aristotle University of Thessaloniki.
 Ms. Papageorgiou was born and raised in Thessaloniki, Greece.
-She holds a B.A. in Greek Literature with major in Ancient Greek Literature and Latin from the Aristotle University of Thessaloniki.

 Mr. Parakatis is a faculty member of the Mathematics/Technology Department at the American Community Schools, Athens.
 He has his B.Sc. in Physics from York University,Canada, B. Ed. (teaching subjects: Physics and Mathematics) from the University of Toronto, Canada and M.Sc. in Medical Physics from University College London, UK.

 Mr. Parakatis has taught Physics and Mathematics in Canada and in Greece.
-He has been teaching at ACS since 2001.
-Nicholas Parakatis has served as Department Chair of Mathematics and Technology and is currently an IB examiner.
+He has served as Department Chair of Mathematics and Technology and as an IB examiner.
 He has taught students mathematics in the IB level, in the Academy and in the Middle School and has taught SAT preparatory Mathematics at ACS.

 Mr. Parakatis has served on the accreditation team as the Quantitative Team Leader and has led many ACS Athens Math Department sponsored events such as the Mathematics Club, the Annual ACS Mathematics Competition, the SAT/ACT Math Club and the AMC 10/12.
 As part of his Action Research Nick Parakatis focused on encompassing implemented changes in standardized testing (SAT/ACT) in the ACS Athens scope and sequence by creating sample assessments that can accompany daily lesson plans.
 Mr. Parakatis shared his findings At the ACS Athens Colloquium 2016.